jeremybooher/MAGMA-Towers/README.md

 # Theory

-See "Geometric Iwasawa Theory for Zp-Towers of Curves in Characteristic p" by Jeremy Booher and Bryden Cais.
+See "Iwasawa Theory for p-Torsion Class Group Schemes in Characteristic p" by Jeremy Booher and Bryden Cais.

 # Usage